Overview

 • Embed Climate Risk Considerations

-Wherever possible, we embed climate risk considerations into an existing risk ecosystem, such as our Enterprise-wid Risk Management Framework, Group Risk Library, among others
+Wherever possible, we embed climate risk considerations into an existing risk ecosystem, such as our Enterprise-wide Risk Management Framework, Group Risk Library, among others

 • Take Risk-based Approach